 1. Get yourself a Cuban Tourist Card before you go to Cuba

 If you’re doing this in the UK, then the best place we found was cubavisa.com it was the cheapest and the quickest and there was NO NEED to provide an itinerary or a list of accommodation that you’d pre-booked.

 If you’re doing this in Mexico – where we did.
 Then you just buy it at the airport.
 We flew with Interjet – and here’s a short article on how to buy your Cuban Tourist Card in Cancun without being scammed.
 Your tourist card is valid for 30 days.
 I’m assured that you can renew it.

 2. Get Yourself a VPN for travel – before you go to Cuba

 If you want to use Skype when you’re in Cuba you’ll need a VPN.
 (If you want to read more about how a VPN can help you when you’re travelling, then check out our Common Sense Guide to VPNS for travel. ).
 You’ll be able to use Facebook and WhatsApp once you’re on the internet in Cuba (did you check out our great guide on getting onto the internet in Cuba yet?).

 You should also use a VPN if you’re going to be using anything that you put a password into – like your internet banking, any booking sites, your social media access.
-Our number one choice as the best vpn for Cuba is ExpressVPN > Buy yourself a VPN and be safe and secure in your electronic travels. – you’ll get an extra 3 months for FREE with this limited time offer too!
+Our number one choice as the best vpn for Cuba is ExpressVPN > Buy yourself a VPN and be safe and secure in your electronic travels.
+This link will give you up to 49% off as a reader of ASocialNomad.

 You can read the report about what types of sites are blocked in Cuba – all the more reason to read up on what real Cubans think before you get there.